 Additionally there is a timeline of expenses included in the replacement plan so a facility manager is able to plan well ahead for expected component replacement/repair projects.
 Shutting down areas of a facility can be problematic and costly to an organization; adequate planning by utilizing this timeline of expenses and projected project dates will help to minimize any negative impact on donations, on the staff, volunteers and the organization’s congregation.

 A Facility Manager can utilize the timelines, costs figures and building & asset inventory in the replacement plan to first obtain numerous bids well in advance of the expected replacement date and secondly verify the bids are realist and accurate.
 Bids will have extremely wide ranges which are often the result of inaccurate measurements, “padding” costs figures and time restrictions.
 The Organization can utilize the replacement plan to become an informed Buyer and determine what vendors are providing realistic bids as opposed to those that are unscrupulous or have time restraints and providing high bids.
-Many of our Clients have saved many times the amount of the reserve study just by being able to compare accurate measurements and costs figures from the replacement plan to those that are on the bid.
+Many of our Clients have saved many times the amount of the replacement plan just by being able to compare accurate measurements and costs figures from the replacement plan to those that are on the bid.

 Replacement Plan – A Tool for Purchase, Lending & Construction Purposes

 Organizations seeking loans to buy or build additional buildings will be able to utilize a replacement plan before, during or after the purchase or construction of a building.
-Facility Managers, Lenders and Boards will have a document to rely on for their changing maintenance, approval and budget requirements.
+Facility Managers, Lenders and Boards will have a document to rely on for their approval and budget requirements.

-As organizations grow they often have to make the decision to buy existing buildings or build new ones.
+As organizations grow they often have to make the decision to either buy existing buildings or build new ones.
 A replacement plan will provide the organization with the real longer term costs associated with buying old versus building new.
 More informed decisions can be made for questions like; does the lower purchase price of an older building make sense if the costs 5-10 years out are excessive?

 The sooner the reserve savings account is established the greater the savings to the funding requirements.
-Non-Profit Organizations can benefit greatly from a replacement plan so whether you choose the services of Reserve Data Analysis or not, do your organization a favor and obtain one from a qualified and experienced expert.
+Non-Profit Organizations can benefit greatly from a replacement plan so whether you choose the services of Reserve Data Analyst or not, do your organization a favor and obtain one from a qualified and experienced expert.
 Lastly, the replacement plan should not sit to gather dust.
 Use it wisely and as a tool to in many areas of your organization.
 It is truly a money maker and time saver in the right hands.

 Written by Joel L Tax - Professional Reserve Analyst - 05/28/2016